surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 <b> Note 1: </b> Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.

-**Note 2:** Email recipient will receive the mail displaying the result for the report selected.
+<b>Note 2:</b> Email recipient will receive the mail displaying the result for the report selected.

 ## Job task type ( Query Sync Full)